David Van Dyke, Ph.D.

 It is within the context of relationship and community that we experience God.
 Many of us have difficulty focusing on our relational choice as an act of worship and not the behavior or ‘worthiness’ of the other.
 As a Marriage and Family Therapist, Dr. Van Dyke focuses on the relational dances we perform.
 Each individual is constantly imbedded in multiple contexts that provide possibilities and constraints.
 These mutual-influencing cycles between the individual and their contexts are the focus of Dr. Van Dyke’s teaching and scholarship.

 His interests are adolescents and their families and integration of Christian faith and systems thinking.
 In addition to his teaching and scholarship, he has a small practice working with couples and families in Wheaton.
-In his personal time, he likes traveling with his family, cheering (maybe too enthusiastically) his four children on in their activities, and occasionally ruining a good walk by chasing a golf ball around the woods.
+In his personal time, he likes traveling with his family, kayaking with his wife and reading about history.

 University of Georgia